-One of the things I like about the desert is that you find a lot of things here that would not happen in big cities.
-The ample amount of cheap land allows the artist especially unique opportunities to create art in the stark contrast of the surrounding desert.
+One of the things I like about the desert is that you find a lot of stuff here that would not happen in big cities.
+The ample amount of cheap land allows many artists unique opportunities to create art in the stark contrast of the surrounding desert.
 A perfect example of this is the 3.5 acres overlooking Yucca Valley that are the canvas for Desert Christ Park, which can be summed up as 40 sculptures of Jesus ministry culminating in a massive last supper sculpture that you can put yourself in.
-The Desert Christ park is a very interesting thing to visit.
+The Desert Christ park is a very interesting thing to visit, and here is all the information.

 - Can walk around as you like